yveskrei/space-invaders/README.md

 - Enemies - The 0 characters on the screen.
 Need to be killed by the sniper

 ### Instructions
-- Left arrow - Move the **Sniper** one step to the left
+- Left arrow - Move the sniper one step to the left
-- Right arrow - Move the **Sniper** one step to the right
+- Right arrow - Move the sniper one step to the right
-- Space key - Launch a bullet towards the enemies above
+- Space key - Launch a bullet towards the enemies above.
+The bullet will launch from the sniper's current position

 ## Screenshots
 ![DOSBox](./screenshots/DOSBox_setup.png)